schatt/6layer/Development/HIG_COMPLIANCE_TDD_PLAN.md

 ## Implementation Strategy

-**DRY Approach**: We're extending the existing shared test functions (`testAccessibilityIdentifiersSinglePlatform` and `testAccessibilityIdentifiersCrossPlatform`) to also test HIG compliance.
+**DRY Approach**: We've renamed the shared test functions to reflect they test component compliance (accessibility identifiers + HIG compliance).
 This means:
 - ✅ **No duplication** - One test function for both accessibility identifiers AND HIG compliance
-- ✅ **Opt-in** - Tests can enable HIG compliance testing with `testHIGCompliance: true` parameter
+- ✅ **Default enabled** - HIG compliance testing is ON by default (tests both accessibility identifiers and HIG compliance)
-- ✅ **Backward compatible** - All 466+ existing test calls continue to work (default: false)
+- ✅ **Backward compatible** - All 466+ existing test calls continue to work via deprecated aliases
 - ✅ **Consistent** - Same test infrastructure used across all components
+- ✅ **Opt-out available** - Tests can disable HIG compliance testing with `testHIGCompliance: false` if needed

 **Implementation Pattern**:
 1. **RED Phase**: Add failing HIG compliance checks to `testHIGComplianceFeatures()` function